RobStarek/CFCNN/README.md

 **cnn-model**

-This folder contains the developed calibration-free convolutional neural network (CFCNN) for super-resolving image reconstruction from a single intensity frame, *and a usage example (?)*.
+This folder contains the developed calibration-free convolutional neural network (CFCNN) for super-resolving image reconstruction from a single intensity frame, and a usage example.

 **experimental-data**